juxor/afaq/markdown/secI3.md

 their ideas.
-This position is very much a minority in the anarchist tradition as it is not consistent with libertarian principles nor likely to end the exploitation of labour (see [section G.4.1](secG4.html#secg41)), so making most anarchists think such individualism is inconsistent anarchism (see [section G.4.2](secG4.html#secg42)).
-Secondly, it is important to note that individuals who do not wish to join syndicates will be able to work for themselves.
+This position is very much a minority in the anarchist tradition as it is not consistent with libertarian principles nor likely to end the exploitation of labour (see [section G.4.1](secG4.html#secg41)), so making most anarchists think such individualism is not **_consistent_** anarchism (see [section G.4.2](secG4.html#secg42)).
+Secondly, it is i mportant to note that individuals who do not wish to join syndicates will be able to work for themselves.
 There is no _"forced collectivisation"_ under **any** form of libertarian socialism, because coercing people is incompatible with the basic principles of anarchism.
 Those who wish to be self-employed will have free